Lac-Mégantic rail disaster: Derailment and explosion

 The five locomotives and the VB car were found intact, separated from the rest of the train, outside the central part of town, still on track, but far from the crash scene.
-The six-car lead group had apparently uncoupled from the rest of the train, continued rolling down the track, crossed the river bridge, travelled through a sharp right bend, and came to rest about 1 km southwest of the derailment site.
+The six-car lead group had apparently uncoupled from the rest of the train, continued rolling down the track, crossed the river bridge, travelled through a sharp right bend, and eventually stopped about 1 km southwest of the derailment site.
 The equipment that derailed included 63 of the 72 tank cars as well as the buffer car.
 Nine tank cars at the rear of the train remained on the track and did not explode; emergency responders took them away from the derailment site while the fire was still burning.
 Almost all of the derailed tank cars were damaged, many having large breaches.
 About six million litres of petroleum crude oil were quickly released; the fire began almost immediately.